+7. PAYEE

-6. PAYEE NAME: See instructions for Schedule F1, section 5.
-Disclose the name of the vendor who sold you the goods or services as the payee, NOT the credit card company.
-You do not report the name of the credit card company on this schedule.
+(a) Payee Name: See instructions for Schedule F1, section 5.
+Disclose the name of the vendor who sold you the goods or services as the payee, NOT the credit card issuer.

 Note: If you made an expenditure for goods or services to benefit another candidate, officeholder, or committee, enter the name of the vendor of the goods or services.
 Do not enter the name of the person for whose benefit you made the expenditure.
-Include that information under section 10, "Purpose of Expenditure."
+Include that information under section 8, "Purpose of Expenditure."

-- 7. AMOUNT: Enter the amount of the credit card expenditure. - 8.
-PAYEE ADDRESS: Enter the complete address of the payee of the credit card expenditure. - 9.
-TYPE OF EXPENDITURE: Check only one box to indicate whether the credit card expenditure was political or non-political.
+- (b) Payee Address: Enter the complete address of the payee of the credit card expenditure. - 8.
+PURPOSE OF EXPENDITURE: Check only one box to indicate whether the credit card expenditure was political or non-political.